Hanging scroll; ink and color on silk

 Overall: 156.4 x 87.3 cm (61 9/16 x 34 3/8 in.); Painting only: 127 x 71.1 cm (50 x 28 in.)

 It was European photography introduced to Korea in the end of the 19th century that most inspired Chae’s naturalistic approach to his subject.

 Wearing a dark-green court uniform, a man is seated in a chair covered with a leopard skin, a gift from the royal court to a newly appointed officer.
 The embroidered rank badge with a design of a single flying crane identifies the sitter’s bureaucratic status: the third ranked officer.
-In this work, the painter Chae Yongshin (1848-1941) rendered a young officer’s shy smile, giving a glimpse into his mixed feelings of confidence and anxiety about upcoming bureaucratic career.
+In this work, the painter Chae Yongshin (1848–1941) rendered a newly promoted government official's shy smile, giving a glimpse into his mixed feelings of confidence and anxiety about his future professional career.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.